 One of the more obvious features that show the age of a pullet is its comb and wattle.
 These are the red flesh-like crest that lines a chicken’s head and that hangs just below its beak.
 The pullet tends to be bright red, full but smaller unlike a fully developed hen’s that are somewhat dull, more aged, spotty and fully grown.
 The pullets’ comb and wattle tend to be smaller and less developed.

-One other characteristic of a pullet chicken is their pelvic bones.
+One other characteristic of a pullet chicken is its pelvic bones.
 They are closer together than those of the hens.
 And when you feel gently under their rear end, the bones that line around the vent are tight and close.
 These are also called the pin bones that are just underneath where the hen lays her eggs.
 When they’re that tight, these pullets are not yet ready to lay eggs.

 A pullet chicken is energetic, curious, busy and lively.
 It’s the nature of a young bird.
 They can also be more easily excitable or fearful especially in a new environment.
 Older hens tend to be milder and more settled.